-As of September 30, 20182019, Monrovia's treatment facility has treated approximately 68,407.8872,553.73 acre-feet of contaminated groundwater and has removed approximately 1,165.001,216 lbs. of VOCs.
+As of September 30, 2018, Monrovia's treatment facility has treated approximately 68,407.88 acre-feet of contaminated groundwater and has removed approximately 1,165.00 lbs. of VOCs.

-In addition to Monrovia, the City of Arcadia had to construct a VOC treatment facility at their Longden Well Field directly down gradient from the Monrovia Well Field.
-In 2019, due to increasing levels of contamination, Arcadia finished construction of a treatment facility at its and is currently investigating the need for additional treatment at their Live Oak Well.
-As of September 30, 20182019, Arcadia's Longden treatment facility has treated approximately 70,385.3770,999.62 acre-feet of contaminated groundwater and has removed approximately 740.50756.80 lbs. of VOCs.
+In addition to Monrovia, the City of Arcadia had to construct a VOC treatment facility at their Longden Well Field directly down gradient from the Monrovia Well Field and is currently investigating the need for additional treatment at their Live Oak Well.

+As of September 30, 2018, Arcadia's Longden treatment facility has treated approximately 70,385.37 acre-feet of contaminated groundwater and has removed approximately 740.50 lbs. of VOCs.